Roman/Red: First Beel Cabinet (July 1946-August 1948)

 The First Beel cabinet was the first cabinet formed following the elections in 1946.
 Following the war, the RKSP changed its name to the KVP (Dutch: Katholieke Volkspartij).
 The KVP allied with the PvdA, a collaboration known as 'the new file' (Dutch: 'het nieuwe bestand"), to form the first Roman-Red coalition.
 This cabinet notably dealt with the Indonesian War of Independence, in which the Dutch East Indies sought to be free of colonial control.
 This cabinet was responsible for the negotiation and ratification the Linggadjati Agreement, which sought to resolve the dispute between Indonesia and the Netherlands.
 However, neither side was happy with the terms of the agreement, which led the Dutch to launch a military offensive, Operation Product, in an attempt to reconquer the area.
 This cabinet ended following parliamentary elections held in 1948.

-Drees-Van Shaik Cabinet (August 1948-March 1951)
+Drees-Van Schaik Cabinet (August 1948-March 1951)

 The Drees-Van Schaik cabinet was a coalition of the KVP, the Christian Historical Union (CHU), the PvdA, and the People's Party for Freedom and Democracy (VVD).
 Under this cabinet, another military offensive was carried out against Indonesia, Operation Kraai.
 In 1949, following negotiations, the United States of Indonesia was created establishing Indonesian sovereignty, although the newly created state was replaced less than a year after its creation.

 In 1949, the Netherlands entered NATO.

-The Drees-Van Shaik cabinet ended after the VVD parliamentary party passed a motion of no confidence regarding governmental policy on New Guinea.
+The Drees-Van Schaik cabinet ended after the VVD parliamentary party passed a motion of no confidence regarding governmental policy on New Guinea.